 4. Entitlement/Grandiosity Schema:

 The core belief for an individual with an entitlement schema is that you shouldn’t have to accommodate or meet other people’s needs.
 Your needs come first.
 You easily feel engulfed or trapped in relationships and easily get overwhelmed and frustrated by other people’s emotions and needs.
-You feel you deserve to have your independence and shouldn’t have to accommodate or subjugate yourself to others.
 You experience other people’s needs as demands on you or as an inconvenience.
-The core feeling that you are attempting to avoid is that of being engulfed, or the feeling that someone is depending on you.
-You don’t want to feel obligated to anyone.
-You might feel controlled or manipulated by others.
+You strongly resist feeling obligated to anyone, often perceiving situations where others depend on you as controlling or manipulative.
+This perspective frequently leads you to feel victimized, harboring a sense that you been wronged or unfairly treated by others.

 - You feel that you deserve to always get what you want.